dorisjlee/terminal-diary/README.md

 ## Installation :

-- [Install pandoc](http://pandoc.org/installing.html) for compiling Markdown to PDF (Optional if you only want to use terminal-diary in plain text mode)
+- [Install pandoc](http://pandoc.org/installing.html) for compiling Markdown to PDF,require version>=1.16(Optional if you only want to use terminal-diary in plain text mode)

 - Easiest way to install terminal-diary is through ``pip``: